steeladept/steeladept.github.io/pages/zabbix/Zabbix4MySQLInstall.md

 $systemctl enable mysqld
 ```

+- Setup Logrotate to prevent logs getting too large

+Go to `vim /etc/logrotate.d/mysql` and verify the log location is correct, then uncomment as appropriate.

 Do not forget to install the agent.
 See [Agent Configuration Guide](./Zabbix4AgentInstall.md) for details.

 >Note that you may need to come back and add or adjust this after you install Application Server and front end Web Server so you can verify functionality